farithadnan/telegram-opwebui/docs/project.md

 - `TELEGRAM_BOT_TOKEN`: The token for authenticating with Telegram's Bot API
 - `OPWEBUI_CHAT_ENDPOINT`: The endpoint URL for the OpenWebUI chat API
 - `OPWEBUI_JWT_TOKEN`: JWT token for authenticating with the OpenWebUI API
-- `OPWEBUI_MODEL`: The specific model to use with OpenWebUI
+- `OPWEBUI_MODEL`: The specific model to use with OpenWebUI whether using a local model or a remote model or a custom model you created with OpenWebUI
-- `OPWEBUI_COLLECTION_ID`: The collection ID for context-specific information
+- `OPWEBUI_COLLECTION_ID`: The collection ID for context-specific information or knowledge you created in OpenWebUI
 - `WELCOME_MESSAGE`: Customizable welcome message for new users
-- `SYSTEM_PROMPT`: System prompt that guides the AI's behavior

 #### Bot Command Handlers